 With castles and Unesco World Heritage sites seemingly around every corner, Lisbon’s rich history is well established.
 But recently young creatives are flocking to its cheerful terra-cotta tiled neighborhoods lured by the city’s affordability and warm disposition, giving Lisbon a youthful vitality that sets it apart from other European capitals.
 Once you visit it's easy to understand the city's appeal, whether you're on the hunt for the best pastels de nata or just watching swallows dance in the sky at dusk, Lisbon has an ease and an elegance which make it the perfect destination for a city break.

-A few weeks ago I had the opportunity to join my talented friend and shoe designer, Sarah Flint, on a trip to this magical city to gather inspiration for her upcoming 2020 shoe collection.
+Sarah Flint, on a trip to this magical city to gather inspiration for her upcoming 2020 shoe collection.
 We spent three fun-filled days taking in the ornate architecture and colorful tiles, revisiting my old favorites and unearthing new treasures, and I honestly cannot wait to come back to continue to explore this incredible country!
 I’ve personally spent more time in Lisbon any other city in Europe, but this is the first time I'm sharing my favorites in a city guide here on the blog.
 Read on for three perfect days on your first trip to Lisbon, Portugal!

 Day 1 // Alfama